Providing health care to Ebola patients in Conakry

 Preventing health worker infections

-Preventing additional new infections – including among health workers – is key.
+Preventing new infections among health workers – is key.

 “Health workers are often among the victims in the early stage of the outbreak, as they are in direct contact with infected persons.
 Helping them to protect themselves and also ensuring appropriate treatment for patients are key to providing equity of access to life-saving interventions” says Dr Fletcher.